Primary healthcare is a healthcare system that supports Albertans to be as healthy as they can be.

 This will support Albertans to get the care and social supports they need in the communities where they live.

-Community rehabilitation refers to ambulatory services that are available in outpatient and specialized clinics, community health centres, schools and other community settings across Alberta.
+Community rehabilitation refers to ambulatory services that are available in outpatient and specialized clinics, community health centres and other community settings across Alberta.

 Evidence shows that some of the most vulnerable segments of diverse populations are disproportionately impacted by chronic disease.